 We’d like to hear from you.
 If you’re using the iPad in healthcare, medical, hospital or pharma marketing, sales and/or PR, we’d like to share your experience with our readers.
 We’ll publish our findings and send you a free copy with our thanks for contributing.

 So…tell us: Do you have an iPad deployment strategy?
 What’s your experience, good or bad, with tablet devices?
 What issues and solutions have emerged?
 Do you have a unique iPad use to share in physician relations, patient education and event marketing?

 How about uses in pharmacy, emergency, dietary, home health, hospice; and uses by hospital and private physicians, nursing supervisors, and staff?
 Have you reduced costs, increased service, improved effectiveness, improved outcomes and/or bolstered the bottom line?

 Please post your comments here.
-Also, there’s more about ethical healthcare marketing and effective social media, here at the Healthcare Success website.
+Also, there’s more about ethical healthcare marketing, pharmaceutical SEO, and effective social media, here at Healthcare Success.

 Marketing a healthcare organization can be challenging - even painful if you don't approach it with the right knowledge, tools, and guidance.
 By reading about mistakes and lessons others have learned the hard way, you can boost your marketing effectiveness and take a shortcut to success.
 Discover how to avoid these "Seven Deadly Sins".
 Plus, join over 30,000 of your fellow healthcare providers with a free subscription to our Insight Newsletter.